3t13nn3/-S2-Archi/README.md

 # -S2-Aritmetic-and-Logical-Unit

-Simple Aritmetic and Logical Unit with logicals gates, tunnels and multiplexers who could calculate two 4-bits numbers and gives a result of a 4-bit digit.
+Simple Aritmetic and Logical Unit with logicals gates, tunnels and multiplexers who can calculate two 4-bits numbers and gives a result of a 4-bit digit.

 ### How to use - Logisim Project